waleedsid/WaleedSid/README.md

 ## 👋 Hello, World!

-I'm Waleed Siddique, a dynamic and motivated Computer Science student passionate about community engagement and leveraging technology for positive change.
+I'm **Waleed Siddique**, a dynamic and motivated Computer Science student passionate about community engagement and leveraging technology for positive change.
 Currently pursuing a Bachelor's degree at COMSATS University Islamabad, Abbottabad Campus, with an expected graduation in 2025.